 Like its neighbour Greenock, Port Glasgow sits in the PA postcode area.
 Royal Mail Special Delivery Guaranteed runs from there to GoldPaid as a tracked, signed-for, next-working-day service, the same standard that covers GB mainland towns.
 Glasgow, the nearest city with a specialist precious-metal buyer, lies roughly 21 miles east, around 25 minutes by car along the M8 in clear conditions and longer at busy times.
 Sending a volunteer on that round trip with valuable donations is a poor use of a working day.

 You print the label GoldPaid provides, pack the items to its guidance, and hand the parcel in at any post office.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 What a Port Glasgow shop should set aside for a closer look